Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Imaginary and real parts of the scattering amplitude

 Fig.\ref{amplitudes_1-fig} shows the amplitudes, detailing small and large $|t|$ ranges.
 Similarly to lower energies, the imaginary and real parts have one and two zeros respectively.
 In the plot for large $|t|$, the contribution of the the $R_{ggg}$ tail term is also shown, appearing as a deviation in the real amplitude visible for $|t| \geq 3 \GeV^2$.

 The separate perturbative and nonperturbative parts of the imaginary and real amplitudes are shown in Fig.\ref{amplitudes_2-fig}.
-The quantities. $T_I({\rm pert}) = \alpha _{I} \mathrm{e}^{-\beta_{I} |t|}$ and $T_I({\rm nonpert})= \lambda _{I} \Psi_{I}(\gamma _{I},t) $ are strong and with opposite signs in the dip-bump region, with a cancellation at $Z_I=0.46 ~\GeV^2$, causing the dip.
+The quantities. $T_I({\rm pert}) = \alpha _{I} \mathrm{e}^{-\beta_{I} |t|}$ and $T_I({\rm nonpert})= \lambda _{I} \psi_{I}(\gamma _{I},t) $ are strong and with opposite signs in the dip-bump region, with a cancellation at $Z_I=0.46 ~\GeV^2$, causing the dip.
 The existence of these two terms in $T_I$ is most important for the construction of the representation.
 The cancellation leaves room for the influence of the real amplitude that modulates the shape of the dip-bump structure. $T_R({\rm nonpert})$ dominates (in magnitude) over $T_R({\rm pert})$ in the dip-bump region, but if falls to zero more rapidly, while the perturbative real part lasts longer in $|t|$.
 For $|t|$ larger than $\sim 3 ~\GeV^2$ only the perturbative real part $T_R({\rm pert})(t)$ remains active, with positive sign.

 As a general view, we observe that forward scattering emphasizes non-perturbative dynamics, while large $|t|$ scattering is dominated by perturbative terms in the real amplitude.
-The KFK parametrization in energy \cite{KFK_3} says that $\lambda_I$ increases with $\log^2{s}$, while $\alpha_I$ grows with $\log{s}$.
-Thus, forward scattering becomes more predominantly non-perturbative at high energies.
-The real part becomes negligible for $|t|=0$, as $\rho$ decreases fast with the energy according to dispersion relations.
+The real part becomes negligible for $|t|=0$, as $\rho$ decreases with the energy.

 The magnitudes of all terms in the amplitudes vary enormously from the bump to the region $|t|$ = 3-4 $\GeV^2$ reached by the present data.
 The structure in the large $|t|$ range that we try to access through the connection with the three-gluon exchange is important for the construction of a global picture for pp elastic scattering.
 This construction is confirmed by other models, as illustrated in Fig.(\ref{BSW_SEL}).